pymanopt/pymanopt/docs/bibliography.rst

    379-402.
 ..
 [Mez2006] Mezzadri, Francesco.
 "How to generate random matrices from the classical compact groups." arXiv preprint math-ph/0609050 (2006).
 ..
+[SA2019] Sato, Hiroyuki, and Aihara, Kensuke.
+"Cholesky QR-based retraction on the generalized Stiefel manifold."
+Computational Optimization and Applications 72 (2019): 293-308
+..
 [SH2015] Sra, Suvrit, and Reshad Hosseini.
 "Conic geometric optimization on the manifold of positive definite matrices."
 SIAM Journal on Optimization 25.1 (2015): 713-739.